KryNak/bill-manager/README.md

 ## Setup

 For the project to work properly you need to install maildev tool which allows you to keep track of the emails you send.
+The first command is responsible for downloading and installing maildev (you must have npm package manager installed) and the second is responsible for running it.

 ```
 $ npm install -g maildev